Über Konflikte der kindlichen Seele: Content

 In the book, Jung discusses several observations made by a father about his four-year-old daughter Anna.
 Jung chronologically talks about Anna's behavior over two years and explains it by retracing her thought process.

 When Anna's mother is pregnant Anna starts questioning her parents about where babies come from, which is the core question discussed throughout the book.
 Anna's search for the answer to this question influences her behavior in many ways.
 She builds her own theories, finds new information, which leads to a renewal of her theories.
 Anna is in a constant process of adjusting her knowledge.
 At first, she comes up with the theory that old people turn into angels when they die and then become children again.
 But since her mother did not die after she gave birth to Anna's little brother, she rejects this theory.
-After asking her mother where her brother came from, Anna gets the explanation that the baby grew inside of her mother just like a flower out of the ground.
-Anna figures that he must have come out of either the hole of her mother's breast or through her mouth.
+After asking her mother where her brother came from, Anna gets the explanation that the baby grew inside of her mother just like a flower growing out of the ground.
+Anna figures that he must have come out of either the hole in her mother's breast or through her mouth.
 This raises the question, of how her brother got into the mother's body in the first place.
 For Anna, it makes perfect sense, that everything that lands in the body has to enter it through the mouth.
 This leads to her thinking, that swallowing a whole orange will make Anna pregnant since she will have a huge belly just as pregnant women do.
 Another question that arises is the purpose of the father in the process of having a baby.
 After her father tells her, that he cannot have a baby Anna starts thinking about an alternative purpose for him.
 Her main inference at the end of the book is that her father's genitals must be important in the whole process.

 Jung's conclusion regarding the education of children is, that parents should not use false theories in order to explain something to their children since this can cause serious distrust.
 Also, it is not useful to insist on the correct explanations of difficult topics, because it suppresses the freedom of a child's thought development.
 Early education, even about sexual topics, is not problematic since it relieves a child's fantasy and avoids that this fantasy negatively impacts the free development of thinking.